bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > [Clears throat.
 Vocal tremor: micro-shake, hidden resolve underneath.]
 >
-> "Well, the idea that reality isn't a straight line, that we're all caught in an endless cycle of rebirth and failure,
+> 'Well, the idea that reality isn't a straight line, that we're all caught in an endless cycle of rebirth and failure,
 > a loop, trapped by our own lack of evolution.
 That there's no future for humanity, only repeat patterns.
-> Let's just say, sometimes, I can relate."
+> Let's just say, sometimes, I can relate.'
 >
 > [Eye contact: held.
 Truth vector: 87.3% match.]
 >
 > [CARMINE:]
 >
 > [Raises opposite eyebrow.
 Casual symmetry - predatory interest.]
-"Relate, huh?"
 >
+> 'Relate, huh?'
+>
 > Pause.
 Head tilt: inquisitive.
 Smile: faint but active.
 >
-> "It's not that we're doomed to an endless cycle of failure because we lack evolution.
+> 'It's not that we're doomed to an endless cycle of failure because we lack evolution.
-> It's because we're playing a game we don't even know we're in."
+> It's because we're playing a game we don't even know we're in.'
 >
 > [Voice shift: philosophical register.
 Vocal depth drops 12db - subdued reverence.]
 >
-> [CARMINE:] "Maybe this world isn't the end.
-Maybe it's just a checkpoint."
+> [CARMINE:] 'Maybe this world isn't the end.
+Maybe it's just a checkpoint.'
 >
 > [JOURNALIST:]
 >
 > [Leans forward.
 Breathing irregular.]
 >
-> "You've seen it, haven't you?"
+> 'You've seen it, haven't you?'
 >
 > (Whispers)
 >
-> "The cave paintings in the Valkhan caves, the ones in the deserts of Dravada?
+> 'The cave paintings in the Valkhan caves, the ones in the deserts of Dravada?
 They foretell everything.
 > The fall of humanity.
-It's been written in the scriptures for millennia."
+It's been written in the scriptures for millennia.'
 >
 > [CARMINE:]
 >
 > [Eyes flare.
 Iris swirl detected - subconscious signal bloom.]
 >
-> "The seven nights of darkness.
-The time where the world will descend into chaos to pave the way for a saviour."
+> 'The seven nights of darkness.
+The time where the world will descend into chaos to pave the way for a saviour.'
 >
 > [JOURNALIST:]
 >